wudc/Quartz-WS-JMS-Demo/README.md

 # Quartz-WS-JMS-Demo
-Quartz, Web Service, and JMS Demo Using a Simple Payment Service A simple demo project designed for doing the following:
+Spring boot, Postgres, Quartz, Web Service, and JMS Demo Using a Simple Payment Service A simple demo project designed for doing the following:
 1) Spring boot applcation
 2) Integrated with the Quartz library to schedule the payment submit jobs scheduled for every 5 seconds